alexharri/website/posts/encoding-declension.md

     4.23 kB gzipped (16.78 kB minified)
 ```

 <SmallNote>How the trie is serialized matters for bundle size.
-I'm serializing the trie to a compact string representation (see [serializer][serializer] and [deserializer][deserializer]).
-The string format takes less space than the JSON representation, which is 4.75 kB for the compressed trie.</SmallNote>
+The serializing it to a compact string representation (see [serializer][serializer] and [deserializer][deserializer]).
+The string format takes less space than the JSON representation (the compressed trie represented as JSON is 4.75 kB).</SmallNote>

 [serializer]: https://github.com/alexharri/beygla/blob/77f63a3132275fe58509a024f33b478bb3e54e38/lib/compress/trie/serialize.ts
 [deserializer]: https://github.com/alexharri/beygla/blob/77f63a3132275fe58509a024f33b478bb3e54e38/lib/read/deserialize.ts